-There is a lot that can be done early in CKD to keep you feeling well and to maintain your kidney function for as long as possible.
+There is a lot that can be done early in chronic kidney disease (CKD) to keep you feeling well and to maintain your kidney function for as long as possible.
 You also may be able to help prevent some long-term complications of kidney disease, such as bone disease or heart problems, by acting early.
 Your role is to learn all you can and work with your care team to get the best possible care.

 Diet and exercise are two areas where you have a lot of control.
-Talk with your care team to determine individualized dietary guidelines based on lab tests and your stage and type of CKD.
+Talk with your care team to determine individualized dietary guidelines based on lab tests and your stage of CKD.
 Stay active and get plenty of exercise.

-While skin problems including itching are common for those with kidney disease, it can be difficult to determine the cause.
+While skin problems are common for those with kidney disease, it can be difficult to determine the cause.
 Below are some reasons you may be itching and what may be done to help.

 Ask your nephrologist and/or dermatologist for tips on how you can deal with stubborn itching.